 11.0 COST RECOVERY

 Pursuant to AB 131, the State and the Court have established a Juvenile Dependency Counsel Collections Program for.
-Contractor must agree to participate in collections efforts at no additional cost; participation will be limited to the distribution of financial declaration forms to clients upon initial appointment.
+Contractor must agree to participate in collections efforts at no additional cost; participation may include but is not limited to the distribution of financial declaration forms to clients upon initial appointment.

 END OF ADDENDUM 1